Malphaet/midiRebind/README.md

 # Depends
 * Mostly mido (pip install mido) for the midi binding and rtmidi (sudo apt install python-rtmidi)
 * test.py depends on the submodule minitest witch also depends on blessings (pip install blessings). test.py is not a core part of the program
-* This program is python3 compliant (as long as you install the python3 dependencies instead (pip3 install mido and install python3-rtmidi))
+* This program is python3 dependant (on linux you must install the python3 dependencies instead (pip3 install mido and install python3-rtmidi))

 # Config Syntax